siefca/attribute-filters/docs/USAGE.md

 --------------

 Attribute set is a set of attribute names and optional annotations.
-It's like a hash and internally it is a kind of Hash, but differs in many places.
+It's like a hash and internally it is a kind of Hash, but different in many places.

 Attribute sets have simple function; **they group attribute names**.
 What can you do with that?
-For example you can use it to perform some tasks on all attributes that are listed in a set.
-You can also combine sets, intersect, exclusively disjuct them, merge with other data, query their elements, iterate through them, and so on.
+For example you can use it to perform some tasks on all attribute names that are stored in a set (or their values).
+You can also combine sets, intersect, exclusively disjuct them, merge with other data, query them, iterate through them, and so on.

 ### Data structures ###